bostick/tabit-file-format/description/tabit-file-format-description.md

     break
 ```

-After a complete note list is created, then this is a delta list that is iterated through.
+After a complete Notes list is created, then this is a DeltaList that is iterated through.

-Each byte in the expanded delta list corresponds to a value for the current vsq index.
+Each byte in the expanded DeltaList corresponds to a value for the current `vsq`.

-The current slot is computed by `vsqIndex % 20`.

-#### Slots 0 to 7
+#### vsqs `0 to 7 % 20`

-Note values between `0x80` and `0xe3` correspond to the note values on strings.
+Note values for strings in this space.

-For example, value `0x80` in slot 0 means a 0 note on the low E string.
-A value of `0x85` in slot 1 means a 5 note on the A string.
+For example, value `0x80` at `vsq` 0 means a 0 note on the low E string.
+A value of `0x85` at `vsq` 1 means a 5 note on the A string.

 Drums may have higher numbers than the usual number of frets on guitar strings.
 The max note is 99, so the highest note value is `0x80` + 99 == `0xe3`.